LordOfTheCube1/SnapchatBot/README.md

 btw you need to install discord js v13 and make sure you have node v16.something otherwise it won't work

 delay is in milliseconds

+only works on one channel at a time btw, but it would be very easy to change that, maybe ill do that later